 My Work in Schools and Colleges

-With almost ten years experience of working in schools, I recognise the vital role schools can play in supporting children and young people’s mental health.
+With almost 13 years experience of working in schools, I recognise the vital role schools can play in supporting children and young people’s mental health and have campaigned over the years to make the discussion of mental health compulsory to the school curriculum: find out more here.
 In line with this, the Mental Health Model for Schools I developed aims to guide schools in how best to provide support to their students.

 The model is in line with recent government legislation and clearly states the need for mental health to be a priority for us all.
 It offers a whole-school approach to mental health, whilst highlighting how targeted interventions play a key role in providing strategies to support children and young people’s mental health.
 A more in-depth discussion of the mental health model for schools can be found at any of the links listed below:

 There are a large number of systems, strategies and tools that can assist schools in tackling their student’s mental health and wellbeing; each package can be tailored to the individual needs of the school.
 Some of the ways I can support schools are listed below:

 - Whole-School Mental Health Awareness Training (staff and students): usually delivered during staff Inset days, Twilight training, PHSE lessons and assemblies for the students.
 More in-depth mental health training can be provided to the pastoral team in school, allowing them to provide low level support to children and young people experiencing less severe mental health problems.